 #3—Sourcing candidates through online job postings

 So do job boards really work?
-The effectiveness of this candidate sourcing method depends on who you ask.
+The effectiveness of this candidate sourcing method depends upon who you ask.

 In addition to searching candidates that have applied to job board postings, try a Google resume search.
 Many people, especially in the tech space, will have their own websites that frequently host an updated copy of their resume.